ebmdatalab/registry_scrapers_parsers/README.md

 ISRCTN - Not Necessary at present
 *Note: Can generate a CSV of most registry values for entire registry natively through website search by putting registration dates far in the future and the past.
 Previous ISRCTN Scraper available here: https://github.com/opentrials/collectors/tree/master/collectors/isrctn*

-TCTR - Built and Tested:
-https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/TCTR%20(Thailand)
+TCTR - Code is legacy.
+No scraper implemented yet for new version of the TCTR (https://www.thaiclinicaltrials.org/): https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/TCTR%20(Thailand)
 **Strategy:** Get the full XML of the registry and parse